CaveAnimal/firestick/tools/TheRules.md

 - Report counts and % by status; reconcile any contradictions immediately.

 ## Work Reports (percent complete required)
  - Every work report must end with a Percent Complete section using exactly this format (case and wording):
-  - `Dev1 <number> percent complete`
-  - `Dev2 <number> percent complete`
-  - `Dev3 <number> percent complete`
+  - `Dev<N> <number> percent complete` (replace `<N>` with your role number; e.g., `Dev1 20 percent complete`)
   - `firestick <number> percent complete`
-- Compute the numbers by running the update scripts before reporting so summaries are current:
+ - Compute the numbers by running your role's update script before reporting so summaries are current (e.g., `tools/work/dev4/scripts/dev4-update.ps1`).
-  - DEV1: `tools/work/dev1/scripts/dev1-update.ps1`
-  - DEV2: `tools/work/dev2/scripts/dev2-update.ps1`
-  - DEV3: `tools/work/dev3/scripts/dev3-update.ps1`
-  - Note: Each `dev*-update.ps1` also refreshes the master summary in `tools/plans/firestickTASKS.md` (used for the `firestick` percent).
+ - Note: Each `dev{N}-update.ps1` should also refresh the master summary in `tools/plans/firestickTASKS.md` (used for the `firestick` percent).
- - DEV3 Scope: Mirror ONLY the master `## Current Phase — Focused Scope (Counted)` tasks.
-All Deferred/Backlog content is excluded via skip-count markers to keep DEV3 velocity focused on the active sprint.
+ - Role-specific scope guidance (e.g., Dev3-focused scope): Mirror ONLY the master `## Current Phase — Focused Scope (Counted)` tasks if your role's README specifies a limited scope.
+All Deferred/Backlog content is excluded via skip-count markers to keep velocity focused on the active sprint.
  - Compliance: Missing or malformed percent-complete lines will block task progress and PR approval until corrected.

 ## Anti-Patterns (avoid)